Documentation

 set_avatar_url

 Set the caller's avatar to a publicly accessible HTTPS image URL.
 HTTP and other schemes are rejected.
 Replaces any prior avatar; cleans up the previous Vercel Blob upload if applicable.
-To upload a file directly, use POST /v1/uploads/avatar via the REST API.
+To upload a file directly, use POST /v1/uploads/avatar via the REST API, then persist the returned URL with PUT /v1/users/me/avatar.

 Arguments